 Why do we travel?
-Landmarks, palaces, artwork, all great reasons, but when we want to experience authenticity, what do we think of?
+Landmarks, palaces, artwork, are all great reasons, but when we want to experience authenticity, what do we think of?
 Food, of course.
-I took a food tour in Rome and discovered Roman cucina povera in the trendy Testaccio neighbourhood.
+I took a food tour in Rome and discovered Roman cucina povera in the trendy Testaccio neighborhood.

 Let’s face it, Italy’s culinary tradition isn’t famous worldwide for nothing.
-A while ago I joined a tour organized by Eating Italy Food Tours in Testaccio neighbourhood and discovered new places for breakfast, brunch, and lunch.
+A while ago I joined a tour organized by Eating Europe in the Testaccio neighborhood and discovered new places for breakfast, brunch, and lunch.

-Taste of Testaccio walking food tour in Rome, led by Luna, started at 41, Via Marmorata for a proper Roman breakfast.
+Our Taste of Testaccio walking food tour in Rome started at 41, Via Marmorata for a proper Roman breakfast.

 Here, we had a taste of delicious cornetti (croissants) and tiramisu.

 Tiramisu is not exactly breakfast material, but rather a dessert.
 However, since we were there, we all gladly agreed not to miss the occasion for such a sweet treat.

 Our Rome food tour carried on at gourmet eatery Volpetti Più (8, Via Alessandro Volta) and street food place 00100 Pizza (88, Via Giovanni Branca) that has so far now become Trapizzino, a favorite street food place in Rome.

 We merrily tucked into all kinds of Italy’s most famous delicacies, from pizza al taglio (pizza by the slice) to supplì, fried stuffed rice ball.
 Our Testaccio food tour leader brought us also to sample San Daniele famous prosciutto, truffle pecorino cheese and Parmigiano Reggiano famous cheese at the popular gourmet food store E. Volpetti (47, Via Marmorata).